gruntwork-io/docs/docs/2.0/reference/pipelines/configurations-as-code/index.md

 }
 ```

-In this example, all the units located within the `an-environment` directory sibling to the `.gruntwork` directory will assume the `role-to-assume-for-plans` role in the AWS account with ID `an-aws-account-id` when running Terragrunt plan commands by Pipelines.
+In this example, all units located within the `an-environment` directory, which is a sibling to the `.gruntwork` directory, will assume the `role-to-assume-for-plans` role in the AWS account with ID `an-aws-account-id` when Pipelines runs Terragrunt plan commands.

-A typical approach to building Pipelines configurations is to first define minimal configurations that address the most common use-cases, and then to refactor and generalize those configurations as needed to reduce repetition.
-You may follow the guide for [adding existing repositories](/2.0/docs/pipelines/installation/addingexistingrepo) to get started with Pipelines configurations as code.
+A common strategy for creating Pipelines configurations is to start with minimal setups that address the most frequent use cases.
+As the repository evolves, these configurations can be refactored and generalized to reduce repetition and improve maintainability.
+To get started with Pipelines configurations as code, check out the guide on [adding existing repositories](/2.0/docs/pipelines/installation/addingexistingrepo).

-Details on how each configuration are works is detailed below.
+Details regarding the functionality of each configuration type are outlined below.

 ## Configuration Hierarchy

-These configurations are designed to be organized into a hierarchy.
-This hierarchy reflects the specificity of configurations, with configurations more specific to a single unit of IaC taking precedence over configurations that are more general when they are in conflict.
+Pipelines configurations are structured into a hierarchy to manage specificity.
+Configurations that are more specific to an individual unit of IaC will take precedence over more general configurations in cases of conflict.

-The hierarchy of configurations is as follows:
+The configuration hierarchy is as follows:

-### Repository Configurations
+### Repository configurations

-These are the most general configurations that are applicable to the entire repository, regardless of working directory context.
-They are always defined in [global configurations](#global-configurations) via the [repository block](#repository-blocks).
+Repository configurations are overridden by more specific configurations, such as environment or unit configurations, in cases of conflict.

-These configurations are the most general and will always be overridden by more specific configurations when they are in conflict.
+These configurations are the most general and apply to the entire repository, regardless of the working directory context.
+They are defined in [global configurations](#global-configurations) using the [repository block](#repository-blocks).

-### Environment Configurations
+### Environment configurations

-These are configurations that are applicable to a specific environment within a repository.
-They are only ever applicable to units that match a specific [filter](#filter-blocks).
-They are always defined in [global configurations](#global-configurations) via [environment blocks](#environment-blocks).
+Environment configurations apply to specific environments within a repository.
+These are relevant only to units that match a specified [filter](#filter-blocks).
+They are defined in [global configurations](#global-configurations) using [environment blocks](#environment-blocks).

-These configurations are more specific than repository configurations, and as such override repository configurations when they are in conflict within the context of a matched filter.
+These configurations are more specific than repository configurations and override them in contexts matching the defined filter.

-### Unit Configurations
+### Unit configurations

-These are configurations that are applicable to a single unit of IaC within a repository.
-They are always defined in [local configurations](#local-configurations) via [unit blocks](#unit-blocks).
+Unit configurations apply to individual units of IaC within a repository.
+These are defined in [local configurations](#local-configurations) using [unit blocks](#unit-blocks).

-These configurations are the most specific and will always override other configurations when they are in conflict.
+These configurations are the most specific and take precedence over repository and environment configurations in cases of conflict.

-## Global Configurations
+## Global configurations

-Any configurations located within a `.gruntwork` directory either in the current working directory, or a parent directory of the current working directory are referred to as global configurations.
-These configurations are typically applicable within a wide range of contexts within a repository, and are the primary mechanism for configuring Pipelines.
+Configurations within a `.gruntwork` directory, in the current working directory or a parent directory, are referred to as global configurations.
+These configurations typically have broader applicability within the repository and serve as the primary mechanism for setting up Pipelines.

-Pipelines will attempt to find exactly one directory named `.gruntwork` when it is attempting to discover configurations.
-It will not continue to search for configurations in parent directories once it finds a `.gruntwork` directory.
+When searching for configurations, Pipelines will identify a single `.gruntwork` directory and will not search further up the directory structure once it locates one.

-Note that you will frequently see filenames for configurations within the `.gruntwork` directory that are named after the configuration block that they define.
-This is a common pattern, but not a requirement.
-Any `.hcl` file found within a `.gruntwork` directory will be parsed by Pipelines as one global configuration.
+It is common to see configuration filenames within the `.gruntwork` directory that correspond to the block names they define.
+However, this naming convention is not mandatory.
+Pipelines will parse any `.hcl` file within the `.gruntwork` directory as a global configuration.

 ### Environment Blocks

 [Full Reference for Environment Blocks](/2.0/reference/pipelines/configurations-as-code/api#environment-block)

-Environment blocks are used to define configurations that are applicable to a specific environment within a repository.
+Environment blocks define configurations that apply to a specific environment within a repository.

-The label applied to an environment block is the name of the environment.
-This is a user-defined label for the environment, and must be globally unique.
+The label assigned to an environment block serves as the name of the environment.
+This label is user-defined and must be globally unique across the repository.

 e.g.